-The subject property previously existed as a 287 unit multifamily housing for low-income families under a rent supplemented program administered by the U.S. Department of Housing and Urban

-Development.
-The owner is currently doing an \$11,000,000 renovation that will change this development to a market rate community.
-The Planning Board also notes that the District Council enacted legislation (CB 95-2000), which allowed for a change to the parking lot and access, provided there was a minimum 30% reduction in the number of existing bedrooms during the renovation.
-Existing bedrooms are being reduced by nearly 40%.
-The purpose of this legislation, as described in the summary section of CB-95-2000, is to Afacilitate the process for redevelopment of the Washington Heights Apartments@.
+The subject property previously existed as a 287-unit multifamily housing development for low-income families under a rent supplemented program administered by the U.S. Department of Housing and Urban Development.
+The owner is currently implementing an \$11,000,000 renovation that will change this development to a market rate community.
+Staff also notes that the District Council enacted legislation (CB 95-2000), which allowed for a change to the parking lot and access, provided there was a minimum 30 percent reduction in the number of existing bedrooms during the renovation.
+Existing bedrooms are being reduced by nearly 40 percent.
+The purpose of this legislation, as described in the summary section of CB-95-2000, is to market reduction in the process for redevelopment of the Washington Heights Apartments.

-The conversion to a market rate project necessitates additional parking on the site and thus parking is being increased from 360 to 501 parking spaces.
-This increase in parking makes it impossible to maintain the existing percentage of required green area (60%).
-Green area coverage, post development will be approximately 50%.
+The conversion to a market rate project necessitates additional parking on the site, and parking is being increased from 360 to 501 parking spaces.
+This increase in parking makes it impossible to maintain the existing 60 percent of required green area.
+Green area coverage at post development will be approximately 50 percent.
 At the time of the original development and construction, it was satisfactory to provide parking at a rate of approximately one space per dwelling unit.
 Such a parking ratio, though allowable pursuant to the nonconforming status, is not competitive for a multifamily development in the open market.